Elton John achieves rare EGOT status with Emmy win for Dodger Stadium farewell concert special

 His final show, which drew more than 50,000 people, had guest appearances from a new generation of stars, including Dua Lipa and Brandi Carlile.

-The singer’s aired special beat out the Apple Music Super Bowl halftime show starring Rihanna, as well as ABC’s Oscars telecast, CBS’s Tony Award telecast and Netflix’s “Chris Rock: Selective Outrage.”
+The singer’s aired special beat out the Apple Music Super Bowl halftime show starring Rihanna, as well as ABC’s Oscars telecast, CBS’s Tonys telecast and Netflix’s “Chris Rock: Selective Outrage.”

 “Tonight is a testament to the power of the arts and the joy that it brings to all our lives,” John said.
 “Thank you to everyone who has supported me throughout my career.
 I am incredibly grateful.”